- 1x Ancient Tomb

 - Noxious Revival - Something that could be counted as a utility card, Noxious is a very good card when protecting our combo.
 Being able to recur any card from the grave to the top of our deck is excellent when we combo off, and at other times it can be used to mess our opponents' topdecks.

 The second, more prominent part of our interaction suite.
 Primarily tools to take down the obstacles that prevent us from winning, they can also be used to deny mana from our opponents if they seem to be comboing off too soon for our taste.

-- Beast Within - Another very powerful catch-all removal card.
-3CMC is costly, but the card's versatility is undisputed which is why it's still run in most of my Gitrog iterations.
+- Beast Within - Another, very powerful catch-all removal card.
+3CMC is costly, but the card's versatility is undisputed which is why it's been a mainstay in most of the Gitrog iterations I run.

 - Nature's Claim - Best Disenchant in our deck, purely because of its mana cost and catch-all properties.
 Giving an opponent 4 life is almost always negligible.